 Except as otherwise set out above, on termination of an NEO's employment for any reason, unvested Deferred Units vest in accordance with the DUP, based on the nature of the grant and the tenure of the NEO.
-See "Deferred Unit Plan" above for additional information on the applicable vesting provisions for a termination of employment.
+See "Deferred Unit Plan" in this Circular for additional information on the applicable vesting provisions for a termination of employment.